Jump to content

 Logos BMVI/TÜV Rheinland

-The main topics of the measures are grouped into five areas of action.
-In addition to vehicle subsidy programs (electric drives), they include measures to increase bicycle traffic, digitize transportation (e.g., apps, data collection, and traffic control), and connect the various modes of transportation.
-Another important component is urban logistics.
+The key focus areas of these measures are grouped into five action areas; in addition to vehicle incentive programs (electric powertrains), they include measures to increase bicycle use, to digitize transportation (e.g., apps, data collection, and traffic management), and to integrate the various modes of transportation.
+Another key component is urban logistics.

-These topics are being developed jointly by the city of Mainz, Mainz public utilities, and Mainz Mobility.
-We also have close ties with Wiesbaden and Darmstadt, which are also drawing up similar master plans.
+These topics are being developed jointly by the City of Mainz, Mainzer Stadtwerke, and Mainzer Mobilität.
+We also work closely with Wiesbaden and Darmstadt, which are likewise developing similar master plans.

 The five fields of action of M³